 NOTE: Proper blade clearance is critical.
 Blades should have $1" \pm \frac{1}{2}" (3 \pm .5 \text{ cm})$ contact in this area.
 When blades are turned by hand in opposite directions against each other, there should be only light resistance to turning.
 Re-adjust blade scraper if necessary to center it between the blades.

-NOTE: Replace blades If proper blade-to-blade contact cannot be maintained after relocating machine bushings or if blade diameter wears below 141/2" (37 cm).
-REPLACE DISC BLADE/BEARING ASSEMBLY
+NOTE: If proper blade-to-blade contact cannot be maintained after relocating machine bushings or if blade diameter wears below 14/2" (37 cm), blades should be replaced.